Who We Are

 In 2006, we embarked on a multiyear transition to redefine ourselves for the needs of the 21st century.
 What resulted – and is in full operation now – is a strategic philanthropy.
 We view issues in their entirety, take measured risk, and employ an array of grantmaking and social investing tools to help expand opportunities for low-income people living in cities.

-Our programs and their specific strategic objectives emanate from the six disciplines in which we have traditionally worked: arts and culture, education, environment, health, human services, and community development in Detroit.
+Our programs and their specific strategic objectives emanate from the disciplines in which we have traditionally worked: arts and culture, education, environment, health, human services, and community development in Detroit.

-Since our founding, improving the life circumstances for low-income, vulnerable and underserved adults and children has been our constant philanthropic focus.
+Since our founding, improving the life circumstances for low-income, underserved adults and children has been our constant philanthropic focus.
 In 2012 we narrowed our geographic focus to the nation’s cities.
 More than 80 percent of the U.S. population lives in and around cities.
 Working in them offers us the greatest potential to assist the largest groups of people experiencing hardship and poverty.

 Ongoing Kresge family involvement